Address: 3 Hasadnaot St., P.O.B. 2121 Herzliya 46120

 Power in Motion

-To transport and handle petroleum, PEI operates pumping stations, receiving stations, and a network of pipelines deployed over a distance of 800 km, connecting all company terminals by means of 6 to 18-inch pipes.
+To transport and handle crude oil and refined products, PEI operates pumping stations, receiving stations, and a network of pipelines deployed over a distance of 800 km, connecting all company terminals by means of 6 to 18-inch pipes.
 These pipes connect the refineries with PEI’s storage facilities and link up with distribution terminals such as Pi-Glilot, the IEC’s power stations, and civilian and military airports.

 Protecting the Environment

-PEI invests $2 million annually to protect the environment, applies innovative methods and operates technologically advanced systems to minimize hazards and develop ecologically supportive systems.
+PEI invests millions US Dollars annually to protect the environment, applies innovative methods and operates technologically advanced systems to minimize hazards and develop ecologically supportive systems.
 A sophisticated command and control system detects leaks, and a cathodic protective system protects pipes from corrosion.
 Its staff is trained to prevent pollution of seawater and the company employs special equipment for preserving the marine environment.